Peche Island: History

+Walker employed the botanical services of Rolla James Coryell, whose family owned approximately 80 acres (devoted to nurseries and orchards) in Birmingham, Michigan (The Coryell Brothers were all graduates of the Michigan State University Agriculture, Botany, and Farming School).
+As Walker was developing the island as well as his estate outside of Windsor (Kingsville, Ontario), he allowed Rolla and his wife Mabel Owen Coryell to live on the island.

+On August 23, 1894 a daughter was born to Rolla and Mabel on Peche Island and was christened Helen Walker Coryell (the Walker as a middle name was a salutation to their employer).
+Helen Walker Coryell (1894-1978) is the only known birth that occurred on the island.

 According to The Ferry Steamers: The Story of the Detroit-Windsor Ferry Boats by William Oxford, the Detroit, Belle Isle, & Windsor Ferry Company, then owners of Boblo Island Park, bought the island in 1907.
 In 1913, the company announced plans to turn it into an amusement park.
 The ferry company president, Walter Campbell, lived in Walker's summer home while planning to turn it at least temporarily into the central pavilion of his new resort.
 He died there at the age of 71 in 1923.

 The island passed to DWFC's successor, the Bob-Lo Excursion Company, in 1939.
 No further development took place, and the island was sold in 1956 and then again in 1962, this time to E. J. Harris, who envisioned a $30 million resort.
 He paid $1500 per month for the island, which he intended to expand by 500 acre with fill.
 Dredging started in 1965 for a 1000-well marina.
 The plan included an 18-hole golf course, plus Canadian-themed recreation areas: ice skating, a ski hill, restaurants, a hotel, reforestation, and possible cable car service from Windsor and Detroit.
 On-island transport would be by horse and carriage and dog sleds.
 The project was to be completed by 1972.
 As a 1968 newspaper ad advertised the area, at least some of this work had actually been done.
 He constructed several buildings, and sewage, hydro, water and telephone were connected to the mainland.
 The project operated for one season with ferry boats from Dieppe Park and barges from Riverside.
 However, due to mismanagement, Harris ran into stiff opposition from neighbours and local political leaders.
 By 1971 he had lost $700,000 and was over $500,000 in debt.
 He offered Peche Island for auction.